txdat/notes/obsidian/engineering/system design/topics/caching.md

 - read strategies
 	- read-aside
-		- the cache is seperated from database -> the system can get data from database (if the cache crashes), and can store diffrent data models (compared to database)
+		- the cache is separated from database -> the system can get data from database (if the cache crashes), and can store different data models (compared to database)
 		- the application gets missing data from database and writes to the the cache
 		- data in cache may be inconsistent
 		![[Pasted image 20240420221351.png | 600]]